 Venoplasty is a procedure that involves inserting an inflatable balloon to widen your veins and improve blood flow.
-It is also known as percutaneous, or balloon, venoplasty.
 Sometimes a tiny tube (stent) is inserted in the vein to keep the vein open.

 A proposed link

 Although the underlying cause of MS is unknown, some researchers have proposed that there is a link between MS symptoms and narrowed veins or vein blockages in the head and neck that alter blood flow or drainage from the brain, a condition known as chronic cerebrospinal venous insufficiency (CCSVI).

 However, multiple research groups have failed to find evidence of blood flow blockage or anatomic abnormalities in MS. Studies have also found that CCSVI is not exclusive to people who have MS. Healthy people and those with other neurological diseases can have the same vein abnormalities.

 - Jedynak W, et al. Is there any relation between chronic cerebrospinal venous insufficiency and multiple sclerosis?
 A critical review.
 Polish Journal of Radiology.
 2014;79:131.

 - Bourdette DN, et al. Venous angioplasty for "CCSVI" in multiple sclerosis.
 Neurology.
 2014;83:388.

 - Rodger IW, et al. Evidence against the involvement of chronic cerebrospinal venous abnormalities in multiple sclerosis.
 A case-control study.
 PLOS One.
 2013;8:e72495.

 - Tsivgoulis G, et al. "Liberation treatment" for chronic cerebrospinal venous insufficiency in multiple sclerosis: The truth will set you free.
 Brain and Behavior.
 2015;5:e00297.